hail-is/hail/hail/python/hailtop/batch/docs/cookbook/clumping.rst

  - The `run_gwas.py` script takes an output-file parameter and then creates files ending with the extensions `.bed`, `.bim`, `.fam`, and `.assoc`.
-In order for Batch to know the script is creating files as a group with a common file root, we need to use the :meth:`.Job.declare_resource_group` method.
+In order for Batch to know the script is creating files as a group with a common file root, we need to use the :meth:`.BashJob.declare_resource_group` method.
 We then pass ``g.ofile`` as the output file root to `run_gwas.py` as that represents the temporary file root given to all files in the resource group (`{root}` when declaring the resource group).